SamanthaSolomon/U3-intro-to-express/README.md

 ### NodeJS Frameworks

-Express will be our choice for a NodeJS Framework in this unit.
-However there are several other popular frameworks out there.
+Express will be our choice for a `NodeJS Web Framework` in this unit.
+However there are several other popular web frameworks out there.

 Let's a take a look at the following articles on the top node frameworks in 2020.